reactjs/ko.react.dev/beta/src/pages/learn/javascript-in-jsx-with-curly-braces.md

 };
 ```

-The component can use these values from `person` like so:
+The component can use these values from `person` like so

 ```js
 <div style={person.theme}>